Your home may be your castle, but how do you know if you’re adequately protecting yours, or if you’re paying over the

 - Who do I complain to if my insurer won’t pay out?

-However, these rules won’t come into effect until January 2022 so it’s important not to wait until then to get a better deal on your home insurance.
-Savings can be significant between new quotes and your renewal quote from your existing provider.
+Despite this change, it’s always worth looking to see if you can find a new deal that beats the renewal quote from your existing provider.
 If your current cover is soon up for renewal, you can compare quotes and switch online using our home insurance comparison tool.

-Whatever happens, make sure you don’t let your insurer automatically renew your cover when your existing policy comes to an end as you’ll almost certainly be able to find a better deal elsewhere.
+Make sure you don’t let your insurer automatically renew your cover when your existing policy comes to an end as you may well be able to find a better deal elsewhere.
 Find out more about auto-renewals in our article Insurance auto-renewal – is it legal?

 Here, we explain everything you need to know about home insurance.